gravitational/careers/challenges/fullstack/challenge.md

 At level 2, the challenge requirements are similar to level 1, with one notable
 difference: you will be required to make network calls.
 We will provide you with a backend API, corresponding API docs, and a set of credentials that our API is hard-coded to accept.
-The API will occaisionally add a delay before serving the repsonse, and may inject artificial errors.
+The API will occasionally add a delay before serving the response, and may inject artificial errors.

 The UI should allow the user to view the contents of a single directory.
 Clicking on a subdirectory should navigate to that directory and refresh the